ferilee/web-lee/content/posts/pkk/index.md

 ## 4 Menerapkan metoda perakitan produk barang/jasa
 ## 5 Menganalisis prosedur pengujian kesesuaian fungsi produk barang/jasa
 ## 6 Mengevaluasi kesesuaian hasil produk dengan rancangan
-The following steps are here to help you initialize your new website.
-If you don’t know Hugo at all, we strongly suggest you learn more about it by following this [great documentation for beginners](https://gohugo.io/getting-started/quick-start/).